 3.1.6 Addition:

 Note: For appliances having more than three heating units per phase, other than those that are controlled by programmable electronic circuits that limit the input of heating elements and/or motors from being energized at the same time, a diversity factor is applied to the rated current or rated power input when determining the current used to establish the size of the terminals and the nominal cross-sectional area of the supply cord.
-The diversity factor F is calculated from the following formula, where N is the number of heating units per phase that can be energized together:
+The diversity factor F is calculated from the following formula:

 3.1.9 Replacement: